camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 Camunda Platform 8 also supports these properties:

-- `id`: An identifier that can be used to reference the property in conditional properties
+- `id`: An identifier that can be used to reference the property in conditional properties.
-- `condition`: A condition that determines when the property is active
+- `condition`: A condition that determines when the property is active.

 #### Types

 The input types `String`, `Text`, `Boolean`, `Dropdown` and `Hidden` are available.
 As seen above `String` maps to a single-line input, `Text` maps to a multi-line input.

-##### Boolean / Checkbox Type
+##### Boolean / checkbox type

 The `Boolean` type maps to a checkbox that can be toggled by the user.
 It renders as shown below: